-- During February 2020, all stakeholders in Title I schools were invited to give input and feedback on the District Family engagement Plan and the Comprehensive Needs Assessment/District Improvement Plan.
-Open community input meetings were held, and online feedback forms were available to gather input for the district's needs assessment.
-Parent, student, and staff surveys are given annually and used in the needs assessment and planning process. - Feedback forms will be available at the school, online and in the community - Schools will be encouraged to host multiple person-to-person input opportunities throughout the year as requested through parent input. - To the extent feasible, schools and the district will use virtual options to host meetings and collect parent input - School parent input meetings will be held, and parents will be encouraged to contact their parent facilitator, family service facilitator, or other parent engagement representative - The annual district survey is available on the district's Federal Programs webpage - District-wide parent input meetings will be held at multiple times and in multiple locations in the spring - The Federal Programs Department can be contacted at 706-826-1000 funds, their parent and program, their family compact, parent and plan and the family school's Title I family engagement school's schooltheir school's family engagement district parent and engagement plan.
+- During March 2021, all stakeholders in Title I schools were invited to give input and feedback on the District Family engagement Plan and the Comprehensive Needs Assessment/District Improvement Plan.
+Community Stakeholder input meetings were held, and online feedback forms were available to gather input for the district's needs assessment.
+Parent, student, and staff surveys are given annually and used in the needs assessment and planning process. - Feedback forms will be available at the school, online and in the community - Schools will be encouraged to host multiple person-to-person input opportunities throughout the year as requested through parent input. - To the extent feasible, schools and the district will use virtual options to host meetings and collect parent input - School parent input meetings were held, and parents are encouraged to contact their parent facilitator, family service facilitator, or other parent engagement representative - The annual district survey is available on the district's Federal Programs webpage - District-wide parent input meetings will be held at multiple times and in multiple locations in the spring - The Federal Programs Department can be contacted at 706-826-1000

-Parents will be notified via school and district website, ShoutPoint, notifications at the school, announcements at parent events and in the community about these opportunities as they are scheduled.
-Feedback forms are provided online as well as in the schools and in the community giving parents the opportunity to share their input and suggestions on the use of Title I
+Parents are notified via school and district website, ShoutPoint, notifications at the school, announcements at parent events and in the community about these opportunities as they are scheduled.
+Feedback forms are provided online as well as in the schools and in the community giving parents the opportunity to share their input and suggestions on the use of Title I funds, their school's Title I parent and family engagement program, their school's school-family compact, their school's parent and family engagement plan and the district parent and family engagement plan.